Dan-Wolfy/helidon/hello_world/readme.md

 ## Deploy the Application to Kubernetes.

-If you don’t have access to a Kubernetes cluster, you can [install one on your desktop](https://helidon.io/docs/latest/#/getting-started/04_kubernetes).
+[Install Kubernetes on your desktop](https://helidon.io/docs/latest/#/getting-started/04_kubernetes).
 Then deploy the example.

 1. Verify connectivity to cluster: